DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _ED Note:_ Please sensei, the Chuuni is overflowing day by day! :D

-In their case, the magic producing organs also possessed by demons and foreign gods, were small blood veins.
+In their case, the magic producing organs also possessed by demons and sidhes, were small blood veins.
 And this was the most prominent feature of the cryptid race.

 "There is a dull glitter from the red vein on his forehead."